cipherprime/WeveTraveledWebsite/content/show/interactive.md

 ![Selfie Booth Printer 2]

 ## Printing on the Fly
-We used an iPad to allow someone select their photos and a Canon Selphy printer for a fast, detailed print.
+We used an iPad to allow someone to select their photos and a Canon Selphy printer for a fast, detailed print.
 We also had a black corkboard setup behind the exhibit where you could post selfies, if you wanted to contribute to the atmosphere of the entire event.

 ***